zwierski/croquemADAme-datastory/index.md

 {% include categories.html %}

 We selected channels in the Entertainment category, which has the largest number of channels in the database and the least dependent on the "quality" of the content (music for example is really influenced by trends, politics by the view point taken on the given subject, and so on).
+Moreover, your vlog channel definitely fits into this category, so we are confident our analysis will be relevant to your content.

-Then, we calculated a "growth score", that is, an indicator of the channels' success.
-The score was calculated by dividing the channel's number of subscribers in its latest entry of the timeseries by the number of days the channel was active (date of the latest timeseries - date of the channel's registration).
+To quantify a channel's success, we calculated a "growth score".
+This score was calculated by dividing the channel's number of subscribers in its latest entry of the timeseries by the number of days the channel was active (date of the latest timeseries - date of the channel's registration).
 We kept the 15% of channels with the best growth score as our "buzzing" channels (positive examples of success on youtube), and the 15% with the worst score as our "quiet" channels turning this into a binary problem easier to handle.

 It's important to note that throughout this data exploration project, the mean of every feature was computed in order to attribute one value per feature per channel (for example the number of words of the title of a given channel is actually the mean of the number of words in the title of every video of that channel).